philchuang/MvvmNotificationChainer/README.md

 Status
 ------

-Initial functionality is done and seems to work as expected.
+Initial functionality is done, but haven't yet checked for long-term memory leaks or optimizations.

 Implemented Features:

 * Performs PropertyChanged for a dependent property whenever a watched property changes
+	* Can also use Regular Expressions to trigger a chain
 * Supports notification chains 4 levels deep
+* Support for observing `NotifyCollectionChangedEventHandler`
+	* For now, can't do deep chaining of nested collections
 * Compile-time property name safety for easy refactoring
 * Creates & configures just once per chain, trivial performance hit on initialization
 * Bolt-on code: No need to change base classes, or extensively modify existing ViewModels

 To Dos:

-* Write unit tests (I know, I suck at TDD)
+* Write more unit tests (I know, I suck at TDD)
-* Support for observing `NotifyCollectionChangedEventHandler`

 Caveats: